Overview

 cd ../workdir-gcc

 Configuring GCC proceeds similarly to binutils.
-Both GNU as
+Both GNU as and GNU ld are

 part of binutils, hence the directive informing GCC to use them.